Zion National Park Coolest Things To Do

 The Narrows: 9.4 mi.
 Shuttle Stop 9

+One of Zion National Park itinerary coolest things to do is Angel’s Landing.
 What a beautiful way to start your morning!
 This is a heart pumping, diverse trail with stunning views and landscapes!
 Angels Landing in Zion National Park is challenging, interesting, and rewards you with an incredible experience!

 Take a look at the breathtaking photos.

 Another trail we really enjoyed is the Hidden Canyon Trail.
 This one is an interesting trail and is not quite as difficult as Angels Landing, but does have its own unique challenges.
 This trail is about 2.5 miles round trip and also has areas where you need to hang onto the chain cable.